zerkalica/reactive-di/README.md

 We need to reduce boilerplate code, by maximally using flow-types.
 Many decorators are unnecessary: use reflection metadata for classes, functions and components.

-We need to keep all components clean and usable without di-framework: decorators must be used only for additional metadata, not as wrappers.
+We need to keep all components clean and usable without di: decorators must be used only for additional metadata, not as wrappers.

-We need to remove dependencies at react-like frameworks from compiletime to runtime.
+We need to move dependencies at react-like frameworks from compiletime to runtime.
 It give posibility to create unified jsx-based zero-dependency component, which can be used in any jsx-compatible render-to-dom library.

 We need to provide unified cssx-based component which can be used in any jss-compatible render-to-css library.

 ## Install

 ```
+npm install --save reactive-di
-npm install reactive-di babel-plugin-transform-metadata
+npm install --save-dev babel-plugin-transform-metadata
 ```

-For using unified components, we need to define jsx pragma in transform-metadata:
+For using zero-dependency components, we need to define jsx pragma in transform-metadata:

 .babelrc: